CrispyDrone/BWSort/README.md

 ### Sorting replays
 After parsing, you have the option to sort or categorize your replays to an output directory of your choice.
 You can either decide to sort the entire set of replays you've parsed, or to first filter them appropriately and then selecting the `Select as input` checkbox.

 On the sort tab you specify the output directory, and can drag the blocks that represent the sort criteria into the order you want.
 To activate a sort criteria, click on it, it should turn blue.
-After you've decided on the sort criteria you want to use, you can tick off the `preview` checkobx and press the sort button below.
+After you've decided on the sort criteria you want to use, you can tick off the `preview` checkbox and press the sort button below.
 This will render a preview inside the view.
 In case you also want to rename your replays while sorting, uncheck the `Keep original replay names` checkbox and you will be able to specify a renaming format.
 For the syntax, check the [renaming syntax section.](#renaming-syntax)

 The following criteria are currently supported:

 1. Playername: You can specify whether to make folders for winner-only, loser-only, both or none (this latter essentially allows you to extract/copy all replays from a directory tree, and rename them according to a custom format).
 2. Map
 3. Duration: You can specify your own intervals. `5 10 30` will result in the intervals 0-5min, 5-10min, 10-30min, and 30+min.
-4. Matchup: You can specify which gametypes you want to include since it might not be so useful to know the "matchup" for a UMS game.
+4. Matchup: You can specify which game types you want to include since it might not be so useful to know the "match-up" for a UMS-game.
 5. Gametype

 Finally it is possible to combine multiple sort criteria.
-For example `map playername` will sort your replays first on the map the game was played on, and then create additional folders per playername within the map folder.
+For example `map playername` will sort your replays first on the map the game was played on, and then create additional folders per player name within the map folder.

 ![Preview of sort on map and duration without applying a renaming.](./imgs/sort-tab-preview.png)